skellertor/strider-nyc/README.md

 **Output**

 strider-nyc outputs the test result into the strider phaux terminal.
 It also appends test results to the strider `job` object.
 It is a top level object on the `job` object named `test_results`.
 It also appends a string value named `coverage_results`.
 This is just a summary of the coverage results.
 Lastly it appends a string labeled `coverage_results_url`.
 This is a link to a detailed coverage description.
+The `coverage_results_url` will only work if the repositories that were cloned live in the default loctation which is ```~/.strider/data/{{org}}-{{repo}}-{{branch}}/job-xxxxxxxxx```.
 The original intentions of appending the results to the `job` object was to make it accessible to such plugins like strider-slack.

 **TODO**